Chapter 2 : Present Day Burrow and a Future with Astoria

-“What?”
-She asked frustrated at being pulled from her concentration.
+“What?” she asked frustrated at being pulled from her concentration.

 “Quit thinking about him and definitely don’t pity him.
 Malfoy wouldn’t spit on us if we were on fire.
 Besides, you don’t know what really goes on at his house.
 He probably has father's Death Eater friends over for Christmas and they probably kick the house elves around for a game of fun.”

-“You really think that’s what it’s like at Malfoy Manor?”
-She glared.
+“You really think that’s what it’s like at Malfoy Manor?” she glared.

 “Yes.
 I do.
 But even if I’m wrong and it’s an entirely miserable event, then he certainly deserves it.”
 Ron was completely irritated now.

-"Maybe if he had some happiness in his life, he wouldn't be like he is."
-She defended Draco once again.
+"Maybe if he had some happiness in his life, he wouldn't be like he is," she defended Draco once again.

 “Why the bloody hell are we talking about him?
 It’s putting me in a sour mood.”

-“Enough then.”
-He demanded.
+“Enough then,” Ron demanded.

 “Fine.”
 But this time her eyes began staring into the fireplace, thinking of what it might be like if she were with Malfoy on Christmas Eve instead of a bitter and jealous Ronald Weasley.